14/05/2025

 Any learning process eventually comes up to some examples, some practice.
 In the case of software development, practice starts from so-called «Hello World». «Hello World» is the very first code every software developer on every platform, API, or framework should do on his very first days or steps.
 Embedded software engineers are not an exception.

 There is a lot of «Hello Worlds» out there on the Internet and in books.
 Those «Hello Worlds» are in any kind of programmings languages, APIs, and frameworks.
-But the vast majority of those «any kinds» are in pure software — Java, JS, C++, etc. Thus, embedded software developers, those of them who want to study machine architecture, get in touch and play with it, suffer from a lack of examples; thus, they have no starting point.
+But the vast majority of those «any kinds» are in pure software — Java, JS, C++, etc. Thus, embedded software developers, those of them who want to study machine architecture, get in touch and play with it, suffer from a lack of examples — they have no starting point.

 You can argue with that — there are examples in assembly language for all types of architectures, assembly language should let us study machine architecture and its behaviour.
 Yes, there is a lot of examples in assembly language, but those examples are for very high (let's say — top) levels of runtime environment — Linux and Mac user-space.
 This approach to learning machine architecture doesn't lead to understanding of how it works and how it is organised.

-Let's go on and discuss our last chance — MCUs, which are cheap, popular, easy to start up and do let us be as close to the machine as possible.
-MCUs always had a crucial difference with CPUs and SoCs — they have no MMU and usually are single-core ALUs.
+Let's go on and discuss our last chance — MCUs (Micro-Controller Unit), which are cheap, popular, easy to start up and do let us be as close to the machine as possible.
+MCUs always had a crucial difference with CPUs and SoCs (System on Chip) — they have no MMU and usually are single-core ALUs.
 After the beginning of the ARM64-era — the times when not only phones and tablets but also desktops (and even servers) and laptops are running on ARM64, MCUs eventually have got another one drawback ARM32 (the most common architecture of worth anything at all MCUs) architecture became outdated even as a single-core platform for studying.
 Now we are living in the days when it's almost useless to learn ARM32 architecture.
 It's more a waste of time because the difference between actual and almost omnipresent ARM64 and rapidly becoming obsolete ARM32 is enormous.

 Thus, we come to that point where we need a comfortable, big enough window (let's say — better a door or a nice gate) to the machine that represents modern ARM64 architecture.
 Usually it is done by programming on an emulator.
 Developing for an emulator is like a game because of its abstraction.
 Games (and gaming) give you minimal or even zero risks by the price of insignificant wins.
 To get real valuable practice and results, we need a real «Hello World» on real hardware.